Den-One/GameObjectListEditor/README.md

 ![alt text](https://github.com/Den-One/GameObjectListEditor/blob/main/documents/push-create_type.png)

 Let's fill in the textEdits and textAreas.
 Object and property name should be a single world or a group with no spaces.
 Otherwise the application will unite them.
-If you wanna add less then 2 properties, simply remain the areas unforfilled.
+If you wanna add less than 2 properties, simply remain the areas unfulfilled.
 Object name LineEdit should have text or object types won't be created.
 Just push "Save" button to add new object into Type List.

 ![alt text](https://github.com/Den-One/GameObjectListEditor/blob/main/documents/create_type.png)

-New object types saves sepparatly out of base object types and will be removed when application will be cloused.
+New object types save separately out of base object types and will be removed when application will be closed.

 ## Change Existing List

-So let's apply these changes to our pre-created list.
+So, let's apply these changes to our pre-created list.
 Choose 'Open List...' option from menubar on the top.

 ![alt text](https://github.com/Den-One/GameObjectListEditor/blob/main/documents/menubar-open_list.png)

-In opening dialog window it's already setted to recognise only .txt files.
+In opening dialog window it's already set to recognise only .txt files.
 Choose the testFile.txt to open it.

 ![alt text](https://github.com/Den-One/GameObjectListEditor/blob/main/documents/choose_file.png)